mikedilger/mosaic-spec/docs/identity.md

 ## User Identity

-A user is defined to be the person, organization, or other entity with knowledge of the private half of an [EdDSA](cryptography.md#digital-signature-with-eddsa-ed25519) keypair.
+A user is defined to be the person, organization, or other entity with knowledge of the secret half of an [EdDSA](cryptography.md#digital-signature-with-eddsa-ed25519) keypair.
 This key pair is considered their *master keypair*.

 A user is referenced by the public half of their *master keypair*.